 To store: Mini pavlovas are best stored 'undressed', The cream and cranberry sauce will gradually moisten the crisp shell, making it disintegrate and go soggy.
 Once cooled completely, gently place meringues into an airtight container and store them at room temperature for up to two days.
 Do not refrigerate them.
 Whipped cream and cranberry sauce can be refrigerated in an airtight container for up to four days.

 To freeze: Yes, meringue can be frozen.
 Freeze on the baking tray, and then once hard, store in a freezer-safe container or zip lock bag for up to 3 months.
 Thaw at room temperature, ensuring they do not come into contact with any moisture.

-If you tried these Cranberry Mini Pavlovas or any other recipe on my website, please let me know how you go in the comments below.
-I love hearing from you.
-Also, please leave a star rating whilst you're there!
+If you tried this Cranberry Mini Pavlovas Recipe or any other recipe on my website, please please leave a 🌟 star rating and let me know how you go in the 📝 comments below.
+I love hearing from you!

 This post was originally published in December 2019 but has been updated with new photos, content and an updated recipe.